Kazuma1112/vegetter/ReadMe.md

 - updated_at

 ## association:
--belongs_to: user
+- belongs_to: user
--has_many: vegetable_images
+- has_many: vegetable_images
--has_many: comments
+- has_many: comments
--has_many: reviews
+- has_many: reviews

 # vegetable_image